anatolii-dotsenko/Optima_OOP/README.md

 ## 🚀 Getting Started
 **Prerequisites**
-* * .NET SDK: Ensure you have the .NET SDK installed.
+* * Ensure you have the .NET SDK installed.
 Check with:
 ```text
 dotnet --version
 ```